September 2, 2015

 outer-banks-seafood-festival-crabs

 Celebrating its fourth year!
-The Seafood will once again take place this October at The Soundside Event Site in Nags Head, NC.
-An event dedicated to celebrating fresh, locally-caught seafood as well as the Outer Banks' rich maritime that dates back well over a hundred years.
+The Outer Banks Seafood Festival will once again take place this October at The Soundside Event Site in Nags Head, NC.
+An event dedicated to celebrating fresh, locally-caught seafood as well as the Outer Banks’ rich maritime history that dates back well over a hundred years.

 Each year the Outer Banks Seafood Festival has grown in size, and there is simply no reason to believe this year won’t be the biggest one in terms of attendance yet.